Gdarthsid/QuITO-Version-1/examples/Bryson Denham/README.md

 ## Formulation of the Bryson Denham problem in QuITO
-In problem definition file **BrysonDenham.m**,
-First we provide the function handles for system dynamics with,
+In the problem definition file **BrysonDenham.m**, we first encode the function handles for system dynamics:
 ```matlab
 % Set system dynamics
 problem.dynamicsFunc = @dynamics;